chandan888/Terraform/README.md

 # Terraform Azure Resource Naming Module

-This Terraform module generates resource names based on predefined rules for Azure resources.
-It takes a base_name and resource_type as input and generates a resource_name according to the specified rules.
+This Terraform module generates resource names based on predefined rules .
+It takes a base_name and resource_type as input and will evaluate and generates a resource_name according to the specified rules.

 # Implementation Details